 There are no tuition fees.

-An application is possible only for the upcoming winter term.
+An application is possible for the upcoming winter term and for the summer term.

 Applicants need to have a bachelor's degree in a relevant academic field or an equivalent foreign degree with good or excellent grades (German equivalent 2.5 or better).
 An anticipatory application during the final degree phase is possible.